184.108.40.206 Defence Force Reserves

 Reserve service of less than 35 hours per week

 Reservists who undertake Reserve service of less than 35 hours per week are able to maintain qualification for payment.
-Reservists who are undertaking service MUST notify Services Australia and/or their employment services provider so that they can have this activity included in their Job Plan.
+Reservists who are undertaking service MUST notify Services Australia, their employment services provider and/or the digital services contact centre so that they can have this activity included in their Job Plan.
 Those doing between 20 and 35 hours per week will need to meet other requirements in their Job Plan, including job search requirements (3.11.1).

 Reserve service of 35 or more hours per week

 Reservists who undertake Reserve service of 35 hours or more per week are able to maintain qualification for payment for a maximum of 12 weeks during any 12-month period.
 After 12 weeks, whether service is continuous or cumulative, payment will be cancelled as the reservist will be considered employed.

 This activity MUST be included in the reservist's Job Plan.

 Note: Reserve service of 35 or more hours per week should only be suitable as an activity to satisfy requirements for those reservists who have been on payment for 3 months or more.
 This is to avoid the possibility of reservists leaving paid work to attend full-time Reserve service and claim payment in order to take advantage of this policy.